-The new-found wealth of entrepreneur Kim Dotcom came in part from an immigrant who has had at least $15 million in assets seized in a drug-linked money-laundering inquiry.
+The new-found wealth of entrepreneur Kim Dotcom came in part from an immigrant who has had at least $15 million in assets seized in a money-laundering inquiry.

 William Yan, also called Bill Liu, is facing no criminal charges while Dotcom has no connection to the investigation.
 The fortunes of Dotcom and Mr Yan merged in the cloud storage encryption company Mega about a year ago.

 Dotcom confirmed yesterday that his family trust had sold shares to Mr Yan and seven other new shareholders.
 "I had no idea anything like this was going on.
 He's one of several investors.

 "He invested a lot of money.
 He believes in the company."

 Mr Yan's 18.8 per cent share of the business is now out of his control and in the care of the Official Assignee after being seized by police under a law aimed at freezing the proceeds of crime.